-Generally, the OBBB includes provisions that would extend, or make permanent, many provisions of the 2017 Tax Cuts and Job Act (TCJA) scheduled to expire at the end of 2025.
-It also includes numerous other GOP tax policy priorities, as well as provisions regarding energy production, border security and spending reform.
+The bill represents a cornerstone of the Republican agenda, and includes provisions that would extend, or make permanent, many provisions of the 2017 Tax Cuts and Job Act (TCJA) scheduled to expire at the end of 2025.
+The bill also includes numerous other GOP tax policy priorities, as well as provisions regarding energy production, border security and spending reform.
+The non-partisan Joint Committee on Taxation estimates that the tax-related proposals would reduce U.S. government revenues by around \$3.8 trillion over the next 10 years.